nicholaspung/productivity-app/pm.md

 todos

+- global
   - styles
     - change cursor to loading whenever an action is taking place
+  - create modal element
 - calendar
   - add an option to see past habits
-  - add a hover effect to change background color on individual habits
-  - when you change the month, refresh the dates to only show the habits that were checked in that month
+  - loading elements when checking out a new month
 - habit
+  - add previous day habits checked functionality
   - add options functionality
   - add 'number of times finished in a row' functionality
+  - loading elements when checking out a new month
 - todo
+  - loading elements when checking out a new month
   - add options functionality
 - account
   - add UI